DiODeProject/MuMoT/docs/source/development.rst

 Follow the :ref:`install instructions <install>` but ensure you run:

 .. code:: sh

    python3 -m pip install path/to/clone/of/MuMoT/repository[test,docs]

 instead of just ``python3 -m pip install path/to/clone/of/MuMoT/repository``.
 The '``[test,docs]``' bit ensures that the optional dependencies required to run tests and build the documentation are installed.

-If you make local changes to the MuMoT Python package and want to use the the updated package you should
+If you make local changes to the MuMoT Python package and want to use the updated package you should:

 #.
 Re-install the package within your conda environment or virtualenv (without upgrading MuMoT's dependencies):